jacmantooth/Mean-First-Passage-Times-for-Transport-Equations/README.md

          width="500"
          style="display: inline-block;" />
    </div>
-2. Square Domain Example: Models the movement of wolves in the wild
+2. Square Domain Example:Models the movement of wolves navigating through a domain, accounting for directional preferences such as seismic lines.

    <div style="text-align: center;">